Nootuff/React-Coin-Flipper/README.md

 # Simple React Coin Flipper App

-Simple programme to flip a coin and keep track of the results.
+Simple app to flip a coin and keep track of the results.

+The app can be viewed deployed [here](https://reactcoinflipper.netlify.app/)